The effective strength of selection in random environment: Proofs

 If this were not the case there would exist $\bar x\in[0,1[$ and $\bar t>0$ such that $\P_{\bar x}(X(\bar t)=1)>0$.
 For this choice of parameters

 On the other hand, \eqref{eq:Martingale} implies

 for any $N \in \N$, which is a contradiction and proves the claim.

-Indeed, since $1$ is an absorbing state the sets $\{X_t=1\}$ are increasing in $t\geq 0$ and therefore we have actually proven that the fixation time is almost surely infite, but we will not use this here.
+Indeed, since $1$ is an absorbing state the sets $\{X_t=1\}$ are increasing in $t\geq 0$ and therefore we have actually proven that the fixation time is almost surely infinite, but we will not use this here.

 We are now ready to tackle the lemma itself.